excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-WEB-SERVICES.md

 The following codes are returned as HTTP Status Codes in the response header depending on the circumstances described below.
 All responses regardless of the status code, should contain a well formed JSON response object that contains meaningful information for the consumer.

 #### 200 OK
 Returned for an expected and acceptable web service request from a consumer.
+This status code is expected to have a response body for the consumer.
+If no response body is needed, then use the 204 No Content response status code.

 #### 201 Created
 Returned after a POST request successfully creates a new resource.
 The location (URL) of the newly created resource should be defined within the "Location" HTTP Header attribute within the response.
 See [Location Header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.30) in the HTTP spec.

+#### 204 No Content
+Returned when the request completed successfully but has no response content to return.
+This response status code should be used in response to a DELETE request.
+When a DELETE is successful, there isn't anything to return other than "success", which is sufficiently communicated via the 204 No Content response status code.

 #### 400 Bad Request
 Returned when the request parameters are incorrect, invalid, or incomplete.
 This response status code should be use to enforce the schema of the request.